Training-free hyperparameter optimization of neural networks for electronic structures in matter: Results

 Our central result is illustrated in Fig.~\ref{fig:hyperparameter_comparison_timings}.
-It shows the MAE vs. total compute time for a NN identified by the considered hyperparameter optimization techniques.
+It shows the MAE vs. total compute time for a NN identified by the considered hyperparameter optimization techniques, while also quantifying the robustness of the NN by showing the spread for the MAE across different network initializations as antennas for the data points.
 It demonstrates that our \emph{training-free score} implemented as the NASWOT mean score (red) provides a speed-up of two orders of magnitude while maintaining high accuracy comparable to the other methods.
 The average accuracy of the NASWOT NN is better then obtained from the direct search (black) and OAT (orange).
 Only the Optuna-based methods outperform it slightly, but at the price of a massive computational cost.
 Generally, it is quite evident that for the most part, increasing computational time yields more accurate NNs, and, as quantified by the standard deviation over the inference accuracy, more robust training routines.
 However, the pure Optuna approach (blue) identifies an NN with excellent inference and training performance at a cost almost two orders of magnitude higher then a direct search.
 The NASWOT mean score yields a NN with relatively large variances with respect to NN initializations.
-These are explained by the fact that NASWOT itself has no means to adjust parameter such as the learning rate.
+These are explained by the fact that NASWOT itself has no means to adjust parameters such as the learning rate.
 Therefore a fixed choice is required.
 Performing a small Optuna study afterwards (brown) drastically reduces this variance, while at the same time introducing an additional computational overhead.
 The length of such an Optuna study varies depending on demands for accuracy and availability of computational resources.
 Chiefly, a huge reduction in compute is enabled by our \emph{training-free score} if a larger variance between network initializations can be tolerated.
 Even more accurate NNs become attainable with subsequent and slightly larger Optuna studies.

 Naturally, one is often not directly interested in the total core hours, which measure both time and resources, but rather in the total time-to-result.
 To this end, Fig.~\ref{fig:hyperparameter_comparison_timings_parallel} assesses speed-ups due to parallelization of the hyperparameter studies.
 While this improves the performance across all hyperparameter optimization techniques, no drastic changes in their order can be observed.
 OAT has a more favorable scaling behavior then the direct search algorithm leading to a smaller runtime.
 Using Optuna to optimize training hyperparameters of the NASWOT NN yields the most accurate network in runtime of two days.
 Yet the principal result remains the same as in Fig.~\ref{fig:hyperparameter_comparison_timings}: NASWOT outperforms the other hyperparameter techniques again by two orders of magnitude.
 The central result displayed both in Fig.~\ref{fig:hyperparameter_comparison_timings} and Fig.~\ref{fig:hyperparameter_comparison_timings_parallel} is the first step towards automated ML surrogate model generation for electronic structures.